Kapeli/Dash-Annotations/README.md

 # Dash Annotations Server

-Follow these instructions if you want to set up your own annotation server instead of using the default one.
+Follow these instructions if you want to set up your own annotation server.

 ## Installation